-Whether you are a beginner or seasoned gardener, garlic needs to find a place in your yard!
+Whether you are a beginner or a seasoned gardener, garlic should have a place in your garden!
 Garlic is one of the easiest crops to grow, stores wonderfully all winter long, and is so versatile in the kitchen you can never have too much!
 Read on for my full garlic growing guide.

 Garlic is also a welcome friend in the flower garden and pairs especially well with roses, chamomile, geraniums, marigolds, yarrow, rue, and nasturtiums.
-The only plants that really don’t like garlic are asparagus, beans & peas.
+The only plants that don’t like garlic growing near them are asparagus, beans, & peas.
 Click here to read more about companion gardening

-Plant your garlic in well drained soil that receives full sun.
+Plant your garlic in well-drained soil that receives full sun.
 A raised bed or container will work perfectly!
-To avoid a build up of plant specific disease & maintain healthy soil, practice crop rotation.
+To avoid a build-up of plant-specific disease and to maintain healthy soil, practice crop rotation.
 You should not plant your garlic in an area that in the last two years has grown an onion family plant (onions, shallots, garlic, leeks, chives).

 While you might technically be able to grow a new garlic plant using garlic you would find in the grocery store, I wouldn’t recommend it.
 You will have much better results with garlic meant to be used for seed.
 Grocery store garlic might not be a variety suited to grow in your climate.
 It also has usually been treated to prevent it from sprouting in your pantry.